probablycort/CSGDiscordBot/README.md

 CortSiriGoogle, also known as CSGDiscordBot, is an experimental Discord bot based on Python, specifically made for the CortSiriGoogle Studios Discord server.
 It is currently part of a side project made by [CortSiriGoogle Studios](https://cortstudios.carrd.co/).
 The bot has some unique commands, statuses and more.
 The default prefix of this bot is `.`, and do `.help` for commands.

 > [!NOTE]
-> CSGDiscordBot below v3.0 are archived.
-Go to https://github.com/probablycort/CSGArchivedDiscordBot.
+> CSGDiscordBot below v3.0 has been archived and can be found at https://github.com/probablycort/CSGArchivedDiscordBot.

 Developed by [@probablycort](https://github.com/probablycort/) and rewritten by [@searinminecraft](https://github.com/searinminecraft/)